jeremyButtler/bioTools/genLib/using_this_code.md

   size).
 Then you add strings with add_str_ptrAry (memory is reallocated as needed).
 Finally, when finished, you can free the array with freeHeap_str_ptrAry (fun04).

+Another way to add strings is to use addSort_str_ptrAry.
+  This is inefficent, but inserts string into a sorted position.
+This does not auto realloc memory, so make sure you have enough memory to add one more string.
+If you need more memory call resize_str_ptrAry (fun10).
+The returned value is the index of the inserted string or -1 for memory errors.

 ## shellSort